leviosalev/tayyaba.github.io/_pages/about.md

 title: "Welcome"
 author_profile: true
 ---
-Hi, I’m Tayyaba Noureen.
+Hi, I’m Tayyaba.
 I recently graduated with a BS in Physics from LUMS (2025).
-My research focuses on gravitational waves, compact binaries, and data science.
-This site highlights my projects, teaching, and writing.
+I am currently a teaching assistant and work on tests of general relativity with compact binary systems.
+My research interests include gravitational waves, waveform modeling, parameter estimation, and exploring applications of machine learning and data science in physics and astronomy.